saifeemustafaq/LearnerLibraryBeta/AI_ML/README.md

 ## Why should you learn Machine Learning as a student?

-Machine learning helps you automate tasks which would usually be time consuming and difficult if done manually.
-You might have sometimes seen how you get recommendations on the Amazon shopping app on what you can buy based on what you have already bought.
-This feat is achieved by machine learning where it analysis lots of data to learn obvious patterns on how one product is relateable to another.
-For example, you can use Machine learning to train a chatbot who can answer queries about a specific product when a user has doubts about it before purchasing.
+Machine learning helps you automate tasks, which would usually be time consuming and difficult if done manually.
+You may have seen how you receive recommendations on the Amazon shopping app about what to buy based on your previous purchases.
+This feat is achieved by machine learning, where it analyzes lots of data to learn obvious patterns on how one product is related to another.
+For example, you can use machine learning to train a chatbot that can answer queries about a specific product when a user has doubts before purchasing it.

 You can learn more about Machine Learning services by visiting https://aws.amazon.com/machine-learning/